Skip to content

 Administrator Guide

-The following image shows the Teams Administration Page.
-Here, administrators can add, edit, and delete teams.
-To be able to use the Blueprint application, the administrator should assign a team to desired users.
+The following image shows the Units Administration Page.
+Here, administrators can add, edit, and delete units.
+To be able to use the Blueprint application, the administrator should assign a unit to desired users.

 Blueprint Teams Admin OE

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a team.
+If the exercise administrator has granted the appropriate permissions, follow these steps to add a unit.

 Blueprint Add Team OE

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the Teams Administration View, click +.
+2. Under the Units Administration View, click +.

 3. Fill the fields as necessary following the Data Format Table specifications.